iatul26/anonym-chat/readme.md

-# AnonymChat — Ephemeral, Private Group Messaging
+# AnonymChat — Ephemeral Private Group Messaging

 AnonymChat is a lightweight, privacy-first real-time chat web application built with Node.js, Express, WebSockets (`ws`), and React (Vite).
 It operates on a strict **zero-persistence architecture**: no databases, no authentication systems, no tracking cookies, and no disk logs.
 All chat data lives exclusively in volatile server RAM and is permanently purged once a session ends.